AI For Crawlspace Flooding Calls

 Yes.
 It captures resident impact, owner thread context, access notes, photos, deadline pressure, and update expectations before staff respond.

-Why build a crawlspace flooding call plan separate from a restoration page?
+Why build a crawlspace flooding call path separate from a restoration page?

 Because crawlspace callers search and decide differently.
 They care about hidden water, source, access, photos, odor, insulation, drainage, and whether the company sounds prepared.